Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Application: GRB 170817A

-\section{Application: GRB170817A}
+\section{Application: GRB 170817A}

-To find the best-fit values that describe the non-thermal emission of GRB170817A, we use a Markov-Chain Monte Carlo (MCMC) code \cite[see][]{2018arXiv180302978F}.
-The MCMC code calculates the synchrotron emission of a cocoon and off-axis jet and is described by a set of eight parameters, \{$\tilde{E}$, n, p, $\theta_j$, $\Delta\theta$, $\varepsilon_B$, $\varepsilon_e$, $\alpha_s$\}.
+To find the best-fit values that describe the non-thermal emission of GRB 170817A, we use a Markov-Chain Monte Carlo (MCMC) code \cite[see][]{2019ApJ...871..200F}.
+The MCMC code calculates the synchrotron emission of a quasi-spherical outflow and an off-axis jet and is described by a set of eight parameters, \{$\tilde{E}$, n, p, $\theta_j$, $\Delta\theta$, $\varepsilon_B$, $\varepsilon_e$, $\alpha_s$\}.
 A total of 17600 samples with 5150 tuning steps were run.
-The best fit parameters of $\Delta\theta$, $p$, ${\rm n}$, $\varepsilon_{\rm B}$, $\varepsilon_e$, $\alpha_s$ and $\tilde{E}$ are displayed in Figures \ref{fig3:param_late_3R}-\ref{fig3:param_late_X} depending on the energy band (radio: 3 GHz, 6 GHz; optical: 1 eV; and X-ray: 1 keV).
+The best fit parameters of $\Delta\theta$, $p$, ${\rm n}$, $\varepsilon_{\rm B}$, $\varepsilon_e$, $\alpha_s$ and $\tilde{E}$ are displayed in Figures \ref{fig3:param_late_3R} (radio: 3 GHz, 6 GHz; optical: 1 eV; and X-ray: 1 keV).
 The best-fit values for GRB 170817A are reported in Table \ref{table1:parameters}.
-The obtained values are consistent with those reported by other authors \citep{2017arXiv171111573M, 2018arXiv180302978F,2018ApJ...867...95H, 2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L}.
-The value of $\alpha_s$ is similar to the value reported in the mass ejection from neutron star merger study of \citet{2015MNRAS.450.1430H}.\\
+The obtained values are consistent with those reported by other authors \citep{2017arXiv171111573M, 2019ApJ...871..200F,2018ApJ...867...95H, 2017Sci...358.1559K, 2017MNRAS.472.4953L, 2017arXiv171203237L}.
+We note that the synchrotron flux equations are degenerate in these parameters such that for a completely different set of parameters the same results can be obtained.
+Therefore, our result is not unique, but is only one possible solution to GRB 170817A.\\

-Figure \ref{fig4:afterglow} shows the obtained light curves (left panel) and the spectral energy distributions (SED, right panel) of the X-ray, optical and radio bands of GRB170817A, the data points were taken from \citet{2017Natur.547..425T, 2017ApJ...848L..20M, 2017ATel11037....1M, 2018ATel11242....1H, 2018arXiv180106516T,2018arXiv180103531M, 2017arXiv171005435H, 2017arXiv171111573M, 2017ApJ...848L..21A}.
+Figure \ref{fig4:afterglow} shows the obtained light curves (left panel) and the spectral energy distributions (SED, right panel) of the X-ray, optical and radio bands of GRB 170817A, the data points were taken from \citet{2017Natur.547..425T, 2017ApJ...848L..20M, 2017ATel11037....1M, 2018ATel11242....1H, 2018arXiv180106516T,2018arXiv180103531M, 2017arXiv171005435H, 2017arXiv171111573M, 2017ApJ...848L..21A}.
 The light curves are shown in radio wavelengths at 3 and 6 GHz, optical band at 1 eV and X-rays at 1 keV.
 The SEDs are exhibited at $15\pm 2$, $110\pm 5$ and $145 \pm 20$ days.